ah140797/news_media_NLP/README.md

 ## Files in the Repository

+### Reproducibility Notebook
 The most relevant file in the repository is the *Reproducibility Notebook*.
 This file presents all the accompanying code as a notebook using r-markdown and the package bookdown.
+There are two options to view the reproducibility notebook:

+1. The slow but more robust option: First, clone the repository to a local repository.
+Then navigate to the folder named *_book* and open the file named *index.html*.
+I open the file in Google Chrome and it runs smoothly.
+2. The quick but slightly buggy option: Simply go to the webpage: https://htmlpreview.github.io/?https://raw.githubusercontent.com/ah140797/news_media_NLP/master/_book/index.html

 In this folder you find 23 r-markdown scripts named through *01_*, *02_* etc. Each script corresponds to a chapter in the reproducibility notebook.